 Términos y frases comunes

-answer Astrophil bear beasts beauty better body bring called cause dear death delight desire doth ears English excellent eyes face fair fall father fault fear feel fire follow force fortune give grace hand hath hear heart honour hope Italy keep kind king knowledge Lady learned leave light live look Lord matter mean mind move muse nature needs never night once pain pass passion Philip play poem poetry poets poor praise present princes probably prove Queen reason reference rest rich seek seems sense shepherds Sidney Sidney's sight sing song soul speak speech stay Stella sweet tears tell thee Therion things thou thought translated true unto verse virtue voice wish worthy write yield young
+answer Arcadia Astrophil bear beasts beauty better body called cause dear death delight desire doth ears English excellent eyes face fair fall father fault fear feel fire follow force fortune give grace hand hath hear heart honour hope Italy keep kind king knowledge Lady learned leave light live look Lord matter mean mind move muse nature needs never night once pain pass passion Philip play poem poetry poets poor praise present princes probably prove Queen reason reference rest rich seek seems sense shepherds Sidney Sidney's sight sing song soul speak speech stay Stella sweet tears tell thee Therion things thou thought translated true unto verse virtue voice wish worthy write yield young